 - photocopying: 20 cents per page

-If additional charges are going to be more than $100, we ask that you pay a deposit of $25.
+If access charges are estimated to be more than $100, we ask that you pay a deposit of $25.

 We provide an equitable service to everyone, regardless of their ability to pay for the service.
 If the fees may cause you hardship, provide a statement explaining why with your application.